ayela-emmanuel/Ayela-PHP-ORM/README.md

 Creating Models
-To create a model that interacts with the database, extend the DatabaseObject class.
-Any property prefixed with db_ will be considered as a database column:
+To create a model that interacts with the database, extend the DatabaseObject class :

 ```php
 namespace Models;